7 AMAZING Hikes at Machu Picchu

 For the hikers who choose to do the 4-day Inca Trail hike, the Machu Picchu Sun Gate (2,720 m / 8,924 ft) is the final section of their hike and their first viewpoint of Machu Picchu, but you don’t have to hike the famous trail in order to see it.

-Also known as Inti Punku, it was the entrance gate to Machu Picchu used by the Incas.
+Also known as Inti Punku, the Sun Gate was the entrance gate to Machu Picchu used by the Incas.
 The Sun – Inti in Quechua – was the Incas’ main god, so this gate is made up of enclosures with windows and doors that frame the sunrise at certain times of the year.
-This creates an amazing view and attracts hundreds of sightseers to the Inti Punku hike who ascend the stone steps in the early hours of the morning so they get to see the sunshine over Machu Picchu.
+This creates an amazing view and attracts hundreds of sightseers to the Inti Punku hike who ascend the stone steps in the early hours of the morning so they get to see the sun shine over Machu Picchu.

 What to Expect on the Inti Punku Hike